-Therefore, the applicant's consultants determined that the proposed project site is suitable from a soils and engineering geologic standpoint for construction of the proposed residential addition, provided their recommendations are followed.
-Condition number one (1) provides for final review and approval by the consulting geologists and engineer of the final project design and foundation plans to the issuance of the permit.
+Therefore, the applicant's consultants determined that the proposed project site is suitable from a soils and engineering geologic standpoint for construction of the proposed project, provided their recommendations are followed.
+Condition number one (1) provides for final review and approval by the consulting engineers of the final project design and foundation plans for the project prior to the issuance of the permit.